Roman number d. How do Roman numerals work?

 • Valency of chemical elements.

-• The ordinal number of a step in the scale.
+• The serial number of the step in the scale.

-In other languages, the scope of Roman numerals may have some peculiarities, for example, in Western countries, Roman numerals sometimes record the year number.
+In other languages, the scope of application of Roman numerals may have specific features; for example, in Western countries, the year number is sometimes written in Roman numerals.

-If we expand the numbers graphically, we get the following:
+If we break down the numbers graphically, we get the following:

 I I V I I X I I V I I X I I V I I X I I V I I X I I V I I L I I V I I X